goldengatelight/jQuery-Price-Range-Slider-With-User-Input/README.md

 Add the following stylesheets to the page:
  * jquery-ui.css

 Min and Max - The min and max values of the range.
 These are set manually because it's a simple way to make sure the slider is not adversely affected by any selections already made when the slider object loads.
-Step - This is how much the slider will step by.